jdai01/chess-knight/README.md

     <img width=80% src='img/knight.png'>
 </div>

-This [Jupyter Notebook](solve.ipynb) shows how to use `Knight` class and solve for the minimum number of moves taken from origin to destination on a chessboard.
+The [Jupyter Notebook](solve.ipynb) shows how to use `Knight` class and solve for the minimum number of moves taken from origin to destination on a chessboard.